jpulakka/nordpool_diff/README.md

 Requires https://github.com/custom-components/nordpool

-Applies non-causal FIR differentiator[^1] to [Nord Pool](https://www.nordpoolgroup.com/) spot prices, resulting in a predictive sensor that gives positive output when the price of electricity for the current hour is cheaper compared to the next few hours (and negative output in the opposite case).
+[Nord Pool](https://www.nordpoolgroup.com/) gives you spot prices, but making good use of those prices is not easy.

-The output can be used for e.g. adjusting target temperature of a heater so that it will heat more just before prices will go up (to allow heating less when prices are high), and heat less just before prices will go down.
+This custom component provides various algorithms whose output can be used for adjusting for example target temperature of a heater so that it will heat more just before prices will go up (to allow heating less when prices are high), and heat less just before prices will go down.

 Apart from potentially saving some money, this kind of "temporal shifting of heating" can also save the environment, because expensive peaks are produced by dirtier energy sources.